 Ingredients

-- 1 and ½ Tablespoons unsalted butter or Canola/sunflower cooking oil
+- 1 ½ Tablespoons unsalted butter (or sunflower oil/canola)

 - 1 teaspoon salt